 Imagine if I had started my blog not being physically able to cook!

-Anyway, I became a pescatarian for the first 5 months of my pregnancy, only eating sushi, tuna fish, (yes, pregnant women can eat raw fish as long as it is well prepared and extremely fresh), green juice, fruits AND…
+Anyway, I became a pescatarian for the first 5 months of my pregnancy, only eating sushi, tuna fish, salmon, (yes, pregnant women can eat raw fish as long as it is well prepared and extremely fresh), green juice, fruits (especially peaches!)
+AND…

 I made this stuff by the stockpot-full and even after I had Greyson, whenever I’m sick, my husband makes me a pot of tomato soup and I feel so much better.
 When I was a kid, my mom always had a can of condensed tomato soup in the cabinet for me to heat up, so I was used to and loved the taste of it.
 It’s exactly what you think of with tomato soup, along with a good ole gooey grilled cheese sandwich.